Skip to content

 What does it cost?

-Migration: €1,500–€4,000 one-time.
-The price depends on the number of pages, content types, and custom functionality required.
-We quote a fixed price before starting - no surprises.
+Migration: Scoped around the number of pages, content types, SEO risk, integrations, and custom functionality required.
+Scope and price are agreed before implementation starts.

 Can I see what my site would score before committing to anything?